dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1039: Trust and fairness are crucial for market integrity.
+### T1039: Maintaining market trust and fairness is crucial.

 |Support|
 |---|